Ahmed-AG/k8s-quick-start-tutorial/task5.md

 frontend-mongo-express   LoadBalancer   10.111.153.234   <pending>     8081:30001/TCP   8m16s
 ```

 Nice!
 Now you have two versions running on different ports!
 But that is not the best way to do that!
-A Better way would be to use [HELM Charts](https://helm.sh/docs/topics/charts/).
+A better way would be to use a placeholder with `sed` to dynamically set the `nodePort`.
+The other option is to use [HELM Charts](https://helm.sh/docs/topics/charts/).
 We will cover HELM in a later task.